Interaction of Strain and Nuclear Spins in Silicon: Quadrupolar Effects on Ionized Donors

-Figure 2 E shows that for $(111)$ stacks, the first order shift is clearly observed, separating the peaks corresponding to inner and outer transitions.
-The outer transition resonance peaks are shifted by well above one linewidth, while the sharper peaks of the inner transition are barely moved with respect to $f_0$ on the frequency scale of Fig.~2 E. The lineshapes of the sharp lines close to $f_0$ in Fig.~2 D and E are dominated by a pattern reflecting the distribution of frequencies given by the Fourier transform of the $400~\mu$s NMR square pulse used, while the shapes of the resonances observed for $m_I=\pm3/2$ are asymmetrically broadened.
-For the nominally unstrained samples, this is most likely due to strain induced by the contact structure \cite{kawamura_strain-induced_2010}, the additional asymmetry of the broad lines in Fig.~2 E is attributed to an inhomogeneity of the strain generation.
+Figure 2 (e) shows that for $(111)$ stacks, the first order shift is clearly observed, separating the peaks corresponding to inner and outer transitions.
+The outer transition resonance peaks are shifted by well above one linewidth, while the sharper peaks of the inner transition are barely moved with respect to $f_0$ on the frequency scale of Fig.~2 (e).
+The lineshapes of the sharp lines close to $f_0$ in Fig.~2 (d) and (e) are dominated by a pattern reflecting the distribution of frequencies given by the Fourier transform of the $400~\mu$s NMR square pulse used, while the shapes of the resonances observed for $m_I=\pm3/2$ are asymmetrically broadened.
+For the nominally unstrained samples, this is most likely due to strain induced by the contact structure \cite{kawamura_strain-induced_2010}, the additional asymmetry of the broad lines in Fig.~2 (e) is attributed to an inhomogeneity of the strain generation.
+The weak resonances at $f-f_0=0$ in the top and bottom spectra most likely originate from a dynamic crosstalk, where changes in the polarization of the $m_I=1/2$ and $-1/2$ states influence the polarization of the monitored states via relaxation.

 When using longer rf pulses, a higher spectral resolution can be reached.
-For a pulse length of $6$ ms, the second order shift to the inner transition becomes evident, as shown in Fig.~\ref{fig:fig1} F, where the resonance line is shown with (black trace) and without strain (red trace) in direct comparison.
+For a pulse length of $6$ ms, the second order shift to the inner transition becomes evident, as shown in the inset of Fig.~\ref{fig:fig2} (e), where the resonance line is shown with (black trace) and without strain (red trace) in direct comparison.
 Since the linewidth of this transition is smaller by more than two orders of magnitude compared to the outer transitions, the resonance is shifted by more than one linewidth as well, even though the shift $\Delta f_{Q2}$ is significantly smaller in absolute numbers.
 Note that the quadratic dependence of $\Delta f_{Q2}$ on $f_Q$ will reduce the negative influence of small fluctuations for this shift.
-To further confirm our interpretation of the observed shifts of the resonances as resulting from quadrupole interactions, the characteristic dependence of both first and second order shifts on the angle $\vartheta$ between strain axis and magnetic field was verified (Fig.~2 G and H) \cite{man_quadrupolar_2012}.
+To further confirm our interpretation of the observed shifts of the resonances as resulting from quadrupole interactions, the characteristic dependence of both first and second order shifts on the angle $\vartheta$ between strain axis and magnetic field was measured [Fig.~3 (a) and (b)].
+When treated as a perturbation of the Zeeman interaction, the expected quadrupolar shifts for $I=3/2$ are given by \cite{wasylishen_nmr_2012}

+which fits the observed angular dependence very well [solid lines in Fig.~3 (a) and (b)].